History of the College of William & Mary: Antebellum era 1776–1861

 In 1842, alumni of the College formed the Society of the Alumni which is now the sixth oldest alumni organization in the United States.
-In 1859, a great fire caused destruction to the College.
+In 1859, a great fire caused destruction to the college.
 The Alumni House is one of only several original antebellum structures remaining on campus; notable others include the Wren Building, the President's House, and the Brafferton.

 Slavery and William & Mary

 "From its founding in 1693 to the outbreak of the Civil War, the college owned, hired out, and rented slaves....
 Professors such as Thomas Roderick Dew [William & Mary President 1836–1846] and Henry A. Washington argued that slavery was a benevolent institution serving a greater moral good....
 Professors' and students' paternalistic defenses of slavery in the antebellum period left an important impact on racial struggles at the College of William & Mary."
 President Dew, author of A Review of the Debates in the Legislature of 1831 and 1832, was the intellectual leader of the pro-slavery movement, and played a major role in ending the growing movement for liberating all of Virginia's slaves following Nat Turner's revolt of 1831.

 In 2009 the Board of Visitors "acknowledged that the university had owned and exploited slave labor from its founding to the Civil War; and that it had failed to take a stand against segregation during the Jim Crow Era."
 With its support, the Lemon Project: A Journey of Reconciliation was founded.
-(Lemon is the name of a slave owned by the College.)
+(Lemon is the name of a slave owned by the college.)
 "The Lemon Project is a multifaceted and dynamic attempt to rectify wrongs perpetrated against African Americans by William & Mary through action or inaction."
-It is funded by the Office of the Provost.
-Starting in 2011, the Lemon Project hosts an annual symposium "on the past experiences of African-Americans in and around the College of William and Mary so as to provide a usable past for our future."
+It is funded by the office of the provost.
+Starting in 2011, the Lemon Project hosts an annual symposium "on the past experiences of African-Americans in and around the College of William & Mary so as to provide a usable past for our future."